 Service Charge Notes:

-Opex costs considered - Electricity, Security, Water, Housekeeping, Consumables.
+Opex costs considered - Electricity, Security, Water, Housekeeping, Consumables, Internet, AMC (Annual Management contract).
 These are additional charges paid by client.
 Currently, GST is 18% on rent and CAM charges.

 Lease Fundamentals: The following apply to both office and industrial leases.